 After submission, the Corresponding Author can keep track of the progress of the editorial process by logging into the IJMS website and choosing the manuscript submitted.

-Editorial and Peer-Review process.
+Editorial and Peer-Review Process

 Manuscripts will be sent to at least two Peer-Reviewers who will independently assess if the manuscript is technically and scientifically sound and coherent.
-The final editorial decision is made based on the recommendations of the Peer-Reviewers provided these observations are in accord without any strong dissenting opinions.
+The final editorial decision is made based on the recommendations of the Peer-Reviewers and that the provided observations are in accord without any strong dissenting opinions.
 Once all reviews have been received and considered by the Editors, a final decision is made and a letter is drafted to the corresponding author.
 The final decision on acceptance, revisions required, or rejection of manuscripts is under the discretion of the Executive and Editorial Board.

 Possible final decisions include: